Widen your talent pool with an inclusive culture that attracts neurodiversity

-Employers would naturally make adjustments for someone with a physical disability, for example a person who needed wheelchair access.
+Employers would naturally make adjustments for someone with a physical disability, for example, a person who needed wheelchair access.
 Not all disabilities are visible but they do require the same level of consideration.

-During the interview process be aware of the ‘working memory’ difficulties that those with ADHD, Dyslexia and Dyspraxia have.
+During the interview process be aware of the ‘working memory’ difficulties that those with ADHD, Dyslexia, and Dyspraxia have.
 By struggling to recall an answer, it may appear that the person does not know when all they need is more time to think.

-While the STAR4 interview technique works from the interviewer’s perspective, a neurodiverse candidate may struggle to answer questions.
+While the STAR interview technique works from the interviewer’s perspective, a neurodiverse candidate may struggle to answer questions.
 Try and give neurodiverse candidates advance warning if STAR questions will be asked along with links to further information about the format so they have the chance to prepare.
 If tests are involved, allow extra time to even the playing field.

 Using AI software to mark performance risks excluding neurodiverse talent as psychiatric tests treat neurotypical as the standard and neurodiverse as the exception.
 For example, flagging grammatical errors puts Dyslexic applicants at a disadvantage.
 Try and make the process as ‘human’ as possible to avoid this.

 People on the ADHD and autistic spectrum very rarely lie.
 If you compare this to an interview with a neurotypical person who can embellish their achievements, neurodiverse candidates are at a disadvantage for their honesty.
-Both neurodivergent and neurotypical people should not be compared with each other as it is unfair for “neurotypical” to be the standard in which others are measured against.
+Both neurodivergent and neurotypical people should not be compared with each other as it is unfair for “neurotypical” to be the standard by which others are measured against.

-Throughout the interview it may seem that an autistic candidate is not interested, partly because they struggle to give constant eye contact, or they may appear blunt and matter-of-fact.
+Throughout the interview, it may seem that an autistic candidate is not interested, partly because they struggle to give constant eye contact, or they may appear blunt and matter-of-fact.
 However, it takes a lot of confidence for an autistic person to engage in a challenging social situation so they are likely very interested.